 Zeno, like the Spartans, makes love a distinctive element in his political system.
 But it is a radically sublimated form of love (as in Plato); it is homosexual, but probably it can equally be heterosexual; and it has no connection with war.
 (Schofield, 1999, p.
 56)

-Although this perhaps involved some kind of intimate relationship between older and younger males, as in Sparta, it’s not clear whether it was consummated sexually or not.
+Although this perhaps involved some kind of intimate relationship between older and younger males, as in Sparta, it’s not clear whether it involved sex or not.
 The Spartans appear to have believed that intimate relationships between young men encouraged them to become greater warriors, although several ancient sources concur that this relationship was non-sexual and Zeno’s “dream” of the ideal Stoic Republic may likewise have entailed a form of “Platonic” love between older and younger males, perhaps like the relationship between Socrates and Alcibiades.

-The Stoics, like many philosophers, appear to have particularly admired Lycurgus (820 – 730 BC) the semi-mythical founder of the Spartan constitution and the agôgê.
+The Stoics, like many Hellenistic philosophers, particularly admired Lycurgus (820 – 730 BC) the semi-mythical founder of the Spartan constitution and the agôgê.
 The Academic philosopher Plutarch wrote a biographical account of Lycurgus in which he mentions the high regard Antisthenes had for the Spartans.
 He also claimed Lycurgus had seen very clearly that the welfare of any individual depends upon the concord and virtue in his city, which inspired him to develop the Spartan laws and constitution (Lycurgus, 31).
 Plutarch adds that this was the basis of various philosophical accounts of the ideal state, such as Plato’s Republic.
-However, he also says that Lycurgus’ Spartan constitution was the inspiration for the ideal republics described by Diogenes the Cynic and Zeno, the founder of Stoicism, in his own Republic, which appears to have been the founding text of Stoicism.
+However, he also says that Lycurgus’ Spartan constitution was the inspiration for the ideal republics described by Diogenes the Cynic and in Zeno’s Republic, quite possibly the founding text of Stoicism.
 Persaeus and Sphaerus, two of Zeno’s most important students, both wrote books called On the Spartan Constitution.
-Sphaerus also wrote three volumes entitled On Lycurgus and Socrates, about the ancient founder of Sparta’s constitution.
+Sphaerus also wrote three volumes entitled On Lycurgus and Socrates.
 Moreover, Sphaerus was the tutor of King Cleomenes III of Sparta, in his youth.
 He apparently assisted Cleomenes’ attempts to restore the agôgê after it had perhaps fallen into some sort of decline (Brunt, p.
 91).

 The Spartan agôgê